The ONLY Landscaping Email Marketing Guide You Need

 2. Use segments of your audience to send special offers, and new service announcements to upsell your services.

 4. Early bird discounts for seasonal maintenance.
-Give your past customers an irresistible offer for work that they need to get done anyway (Deicing, seasonal contracts).
+Give your past customers an irresistible offer for work they need to get done anyway (Deicing, seasonal contracts).

-6. Use your leads that are not ready to buy from you but can be your good customers someday.
+6. Use your leads that are not ready to buy from you, but can be your good customers someday.
 Nurture them through content that builds trust and credibility with you.

 7. Create a separate list for contacts who are not the direct decision makers for buying your services, but can influence that decision with their referrals.
-Use that list to create an email campaign drip where they do not call you to buy but influence others(Property managers) to contact you.
+Use that list to create an email campaign drip where they do not call you to buy, but influence others(Property managers) to contact you.

 Tracking performance

-Keep a record of how each email is doing in your campaign or drip in an Excel sheet so that you can improvise and do better in the next set that goes out to your audience.
+Keep a record of how each email is doing in your campaign or drip in an Excel sheet so you can improvise and do better in the next set that goes out to your audience.

 Want to know more?